0ceal0t/Dalamud-VFXEditor/README.md

 3. Once installed, open with `/vfxedit`

 ## Usage
-1. Select a "Data Source" VFX (the effect you want to edit)
+1. Select a "Loaded VFX" (the new effect you want to use)
-2. Select a "Preview On" VFX (the effect to temporarily overwrite, can be the same as the source)
+2. Select a "VFX Being Replaced" (the effect which is being overriden.
+This can be the same as the source)
-3. Make any modifications you want, then press "Update"
+3. Make any modifications you want, then press `UPDATE`

 ## Help
 Having problems?
 Check [troubleshooting tips](https://github.com/0ceal0t/Dalamud-VFXEditor/wiki/Troubleshooting) or a [basic guide](https://github.com/0ceal0t/Dalamud-VFXEditor/wiki/Basic-Guide)